Queen Anait of Armenia

 "Gracious Queen, this cloth contains a mystic power.
 Do you see those designs?
 They are not just ordinary ones, but magical talismans.
 Whoever wears them will be happy forever."

-"Really?" smiled Anait, and spread out the cloth.
-She saw that there were no talismans on it, but a series of designs made of letters.
-She read them in silence, and this was the message the writing conveyed to her:
+"Really?" smiled Anait, who was skeptical of magical charms.
+She spread out the cloth.
+Where the merchant pointed to where the magical talismans were located, she noticed a series of designs made of letters.
+She read these in silence, turning the cloth and appearing to be closely examining the merchandise.
+This was the message the writing conveyed to her:

 My incomparable Anait, I am in a terrible situation.